Alternative Dispute Resolution

 Arbitration is a private process where parties agree to have a qualified, experienced independent person (the arbitrator) make a decision about the dispute (or part of the dispute) after reviewing evidence and hearing arguments from both parties.

-Arbitration is different from mediation because, unlike a mediator, an arbitrator has authority to make a decision about the dispute.
+Arbitration is different from mediation because, unlike a mediator, an arbitrator has the authority to make a decision about the dispute.

 Compared to traditional trials (hearings), arbitration can usually be handled more quickly and is less formal.
 Arbitration is, however, not used frequently in family law disputes, though it remains an option in some circumstances.